amyfisticuffs/msit5650-azure-project/readme.md

 - A **Virtual Network** with **NAT Gateway** and backend subnet
 - **Azure Backup** for virtual machines in the backend pool

-This project showcases a scalable, secure, and resilient architecture leveraging Azure services to deliver dynamic web content.

 ## App Features

 This app enables users to apply Instagram-like filters to images, with options to: